ImageMagick v6 Examples --

 [IM Output]

-The "-matte" operator in this command is needed to ensure an Alpha Channel is available, or you will end up with a black middle, rather than a transparent one.
-The "-bordercolor" in turn defines the color inside of the frame which is usually placed underneath the source image.
+The special Alpha Set operation assures an Alpha Channel is available in the image or you will end up with a black middle rather than a transparent one.
+The "-bordercolor" defines the color inside the frame which is usually placed underneath the source image.

 Dst_In (or 'mask' the background with source)

 The 'Dst_In' method is like using the source image as a 'Copy_Opacity' mask for the background image.
-It will cut out the overlay images shape from the background image, like a cookie cutter which cuts out a cookie shapes from cookie dough.
+It will remove the overlay image's shape from the background image like a cookie cutter which cuts out a cookie's shape from cookie dough.

 composite -compose Dst_In -gravity center \